Algeria president makes first appearance since COVID hospitalization | DW | 13.12.2020

 Algerian President Abdelmadjid Tebboune returned to the public eye for the first time on Sunday, nearly two months after he was flown to Germany for treatment after testing positive for the coronavirus.

-In an address that was broadcast on state television and posted on his Twitter account, Tebboune said he was recovering from COVID-19 and hopes to return to Algeria soon.
+In an address that was broadcast on state television and posted on his Twitter account, Tebboune said he was recovering from COVID-19 and hoped to return to Algeria soon.

 "We will soon be in the country to continue building a new Algeria," Tebboune added.

-He did not say where he was currently located, but said he's "been following what is taking place in Algeria on a daily basis."
+He did not say where he was currently located, but said he'd "been following what is taking place in Algeria on a daily basis."

 Saturday marked the one-year anniversary of his election.